For the treatment of metastatic EGFRm NSCLC

-Secondary endpoints: Overall Survival, duration of response, and overall response rate
+Secondary endpoints: Overall Survival, overall response rate, and duration of response

 References: 1.
 TAGRISSO [package insert].
 Wilmington, DE: AstraZeneca Pharmaceuticals LP; 2018.
 2. Soria JC, Ohe Y, Vansteenkiste J, et al. Osimertinib in untreated EGFR-mutated advanced non-small-cell lung cancer.
 N Engl J Med.
 2018;378(2):113-125 [protocol].
 3. Soria JC, Ohe Y, Vansteenkiste J, et al. Osimertinib in untreated EGFR-mutated advanced non-small-cell lung cancer.
 N Engl J Med.
 2018;378(2):113-125.
-4. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for NSCLC V.2.2019. © National Comprehensive Cancer Network, Inc. 2018.
+4. Soria JC, Ohe Y, Vansteenkiste J, et al. Osimertinib in untreated EGFR-mutated advanced non-small-cell lung cancer.
+N Engl J Med.
+2018;378(2):113-125 [supplementary appendix].
+5. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for NSCLC V.3.2019. © National Comprehensive Cancer Network, Inc. 2019.
 All rights reserved.
-Accessed November 21, 2018.
+Accessed February 4, 2019.
 To view the most recent and complete version of the guideline, go online to NCCN.org.
 NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.

 There are no contraindications for TAGRISSO